 - Ground turkey– The protein of the cabbage roll.
 You can substitute for your choice of ground meat if you prefer.
 I buy my ground turkey from Butcher Box, every month they send me a box of all of my favorite proteins.
 It is always the best quality stuff.
 If you use my Butcher Box link you can get free meat every month with your order.

 - Cauliflower rice- For the filling of the cabbage roll.
 I love Trader Joe’s brand!
 The meat and rice together is SO good.

-- Almond or Cassava flour- Binds the filling together.
+- Almond flour – Binds the filling together.

 - Onion-Adds flavor to the filling of the cabbage rolls.
 You can use whatever kind of onion you prefer.
 I used yellow because yellow onions are a bit sweeter.

 - Parsley– Adds balance to a savory dish.